Dr. David Nawrocki

 Course Description

-Prerequisites include Investments I, Stat I and II, Financial Markets, Computers in Management, and Senior Year Standing.
+Prerequisites include Fin2323 Equity Markets, Stat I and II, Fin 2227 Fixed Income Markets, VSB Computer class, and Senior Year Standing.

 It is the students responsibility to be certain that the prerequisites have been successfully completed.
 If at any time during the semester it is determined that a student has not completed the prerequisites, the student can be administratively dropped from the course without credit or tuition refund.